gvwilson/thirdbit/fiction/madica/index.md

 light lanced through the sky where they had been.
 "What was that?" she squawked.

 "Laser," the cat muttered.
 "Now please don't interrupt.
-I need... to concentrate..."
-Its tail bristled.
+I need… to concentrate…" Its tail bristled.
 "There!"
 It flexed its claws again.
 The saucer swerved left then right around two more ruby beams, then flipped on its edge, as if it was rolling through the air instead of flying, and shot between a pair of parallel beams.